SotirisXaram/AssignPlatform/README.md

 ## **Overview**

 AssignPlatform simplifies the assignment distribution process for professors and enhances the submission workflow for students.
-The system is built using **PHP** and **MySQL**, providing an efficient and secure environment for academic work management.
+The system is built using **PHP** , **MySQL**, **XSL** , **XML** providing an efficient and secure environment for academic work management.

 **Key functionalities include:**
 - Professors can create, edit, and assign tasks.